-Using stock photography for your blog at the beginning, but sooner or later, you’ll need to start creating your own imagery if you want your blog to grow into a successful, thriving business.
+Using free image sites or buying stock photography for your blog at the beginning, but sooner or later, you’ll need to start creating your own imagery if you want your blog to grow into a successful, thriving business.

 You may be wondering what cameras are best for bloggers.
 With thousands of cameras available – some of which can get really pricey, it’s tough to know which one you need that fits in your budget.

 I made the mistake of purchasing a fancy expensive DSLR camera, only to realize a few years later that all I really needed was a smartphone.

 So my advice for new or beginner bloggers is to pick up the most advanced quality smartphone you can afford and start taking your photos with it!
 Head to your local electronics shop and ask them which smartphone offers the highest quality camera under $800, for example, or whatever your budget is.

 I take all my photos with the iPhone XR, which fit into my budget and offers high quality photography.
 As a bonus, it’s super lightweight so I can take it with me when I travel easily!
 Much easier than lugging around a huge DSLR in my bag.